tylerbutler/tools-monorepo/packages/cli/docs/download.md

 FLAGS
   -e, --extract           Decompress the file and, if it's a tarball, extract its contents.
   -o, --out=<value>       Directory in which to place the downloaded files.
-  -s, --strip=<value>     Strip leading paths from file names during extraction.
-Only works with --extract.
       --filename=<value>  Name to use for the downloaded file.
 Cannot be used with --extract.

 LOGGING FLAGS